BenTartaglia/DS440_sports-betting-decision-support/README.md

 This repo is forked from an open-source NBA sports betting ML project and is used here to demonstrate a working, reproducible implementation that aligns with my capstone workflow (probabilities → EV → sizing → evaluation).
 The original project provides the full end-to-end pipeline for data ingestion, model prediction, EV calculation, and optional Kelly sizing.

 # Quick Demo (Windows - How To Run)
-Got it — you want **everything inside one single copy-paste block** so it drops cleanly into the README.
-Use this exactly:

 ````md
 ## Quick Start